Andrew-code2020/ms3onlinecookbook/README.md

 ##### Acknowledgements

-- I received inspiration for this project from the Code Institute Tutorial videos and my mentors Mrs Rhey Ann Magcalas and Mr. Adegbenga Adeye.
+- I received inspiration for this project from the Code Institute Tutorial videos and my mentor Mr. Adegbenga Adeye.
-- I would also like thank the following members of the Tutor Assistance Team Tim Nelson, Anna (apologies that I could not find your surname), Xavier (apologies that I could not find your surname) and Haley (apologies that I could not find your surname).
+- I would also like thank the following members of the Tutor Assistance Team Tim Nelson, Anna, Xavier, Igor, Miklos, Cormac, Kevin, Johann and Haley (apologies that I could not find all your surnames).
 I spent many hours trying to work through problems I encountered with them.